KeyNode-Driven Geometry Coding for Real-World Scanned Human Dynamic Mesh Compression: Discussion and Future Work

 In this paper, we introduce an efficient approach to compress real-world scanned 3D dynamic human meshes by leveraging embedded key nodes and their transformations to capture the temporal evolution of vertices.
 We proposed a strategy where the temporal change of each vertex is computed as a weighted combination of key node transformations, facilitating a comprehensive representation of motion.
 Our KeyNode-driven method addresses the challenges of dynamic human mesh compression by effectively handling topology changes between frames and accommodating scan imperfections.
 Through the use of sparse key nodes, our approach accurately captures and represents the complexities of human motion, achieving efficient compression.
 To enhance the quality of the KeyNode-based prediction, we present an octree-based residual coding scheme and a Dual-direction prediction mode to further improve temporal prediction.

 Our method presents notable advantages in geometry coding compared to V-DMC, particularly evident in the Slow Motion sequence category.
-For Fast Motion and Join/Split sequences, our approach demonstrates comparable performance.
-These results highlight the effectiveness of our method in handling varying topology and scan defects, while also emphasizing the challenge of accurately predicting the geometry of P-frames in human dynamic meshes with rapid motions.
+For Fast Motion and Join/Split sequences, the improvements are smaller but still considerable.
+These results highlight the effectiveness of our method in modeling the motion while handling varying topology and scan defects.
+It also emphasizes the challenge of accurately predicting the geometry of P-frames in human dynamic meshes with rapid motions.

 Our KeyNode-driven codec introduces a new way to compress scanned 3D human dynamic models, opening up numerous avenues for future research and development.
 One promising direction is the adaptive placement of I-frames, where dynamically determining the optimal points for I-frame insertion could further enhance compression performance.
 Another potential improvement is the integration of view-dependent coding, which takes into account that users typically view a 3D model from a single angle at a time.
 By reducing the quality of unseen areas, we can lower bitrate requirements without compromising the user experience.
 Additionally, while the current KeyNode-driven codec delivers effective results, its encoding complexity remains a limitation.
 The optimization-based nature of components such as the \textit{Optimal Key Node Generator} and \textit{Rotation and Translation Extractor} can be computationally demanding.
 Future work could focus on relaxing these optimization steps and exploring parallelization techniques to improve efficiency.
 Furthermore, the KeyNode-driven codec holds great potential for broader applicability by adapting the prediction model to align with the characteristics of diverse mesh structures.
-While the current method is optimized for objects exhibiting a combination of rigid and non-rigid motions, such as dynamic human meshes, future work could explore alternative transformation prediction strategies or tailored strategies for different types, unlocking its versatility across a range of scanned models.
+While the current method is optimized for objects exhibiting a combination of rigid and non-rigid motions, such as dynamic human meshes, future work could explore extending the transformation types, e.g., adding Scaling and Shearing in addition to Rotation and Translation, unlocking its versatility across a range of scanned models.